sighupio/getting-started/distro-on-vms/README.md

         taints: []
 ```

-Next we define the masters node and the worker nodes.
+Next we define the control-plane nodes and the worker nodes.
 The FQDN that will be used for each node will be the concatenation of the name and the `.spec.kubernetes.dnsZone` field.

 For example, `master1` will become `master1.example.tld`.